Unity Dinners

 Building bridges between historic allies

-Black and Jewish Leaders of Tomorrow is collaborating with the Anti-Defamation League, the Foundation to Combat Antisemitism, Hillel International, and the United Negro College Fund to put on a series of “Unity Dinners” on college campuses throughout the United States.
+Black and Jewish Leaders of Tomorrow is collaborating with the Academic Engagement Network to put on a series of “Unity Dinners” on college campuses throughout the United States.
+During the 2025-2026 School Year, Unity Dinners will be held in Atlanta, Greensboro, Las Vegas, New York City, Philadelphia, and Salisbury, Maryland.

-Our goal: to bring Black and Jewish students together to forge new relationships and understanding.
+Our goal is to bring Black and Jewish students together and to forge new relationships and understanding.
 We hope to spark students’ eagerness to learn more about each other.
-Moreover, Unity Dinners seek to teach how Black and Jewish communities, who have a long history together, can work to fight anti-Black racism, antisemitism and bigotries of all kinds.
+Moreover, Unity Dinners seek to teach how Black and Jewish communities can work to fight anti-Black racism, antisemitism and bigotries of all kinds.

 On the evening of March 28, 2024, a remarkable event took place at the Temple in Atlanta that brought together nearly 40 black and Jewish college students in a spirit of unity and collaboration.
 This Unity Dinner, hosted by prominent organizations such as Black and Jewish Leaders of Tomorrow, Hillel International, Hillels of Georgia, Jewish Federation of Greater Atlanta, the Foundation to Combat Antisemitism, Gratz College, and the United Negro College Fund, aimed to create a platform for dialogue and understanding between these two diverse communities.

-Unity Dinners will take place in 20 cities, hosted by 20 colleges, by the end of 2024.
+Unity Dinners will take place in 5 cities, hosted by 10+ colleges, by the end of the 2025-2026 academic year.

 Each dinner will include: